 - Recycle milk cartons with plastics or paper, according to the local recycling guidelines.

 Empty Cleaning Products

 Containers made of metal and cardboard are usually recyclable as well.
 Just make sure to separate the metal parts from the cardboard.
-Then you can recycle the metal with other metals and recycle the cardboard with other paper recyclables.
+Then recycle the metal with other metals and recycle the cardboard with other paper recyclables.

 Makeup And Deodorant Sticks